kataras/build-a-better-web-together/middlewares.md

 // First point on the static files iris.Static("/assets", "./public/assets", 1)

-// Then declare which midleware to use (custom or not) iris.Use(myMiddleware) iris.UseFunc(myFunc)
+// Then declare which middleware to use (custom or not) iris.Use(myMiddleware) iris.UseFunc(myFunc)